Azure Native V3: A Leaner, Faster SDK for Microsoft Azure

 We’d like to thank our community for their valuable feedback throughout the development of V3.
 Your input helped shape this release, and we’re excited to see what you’ll build with it.

-Have feedback or issues?
-Open an issue on GitHub, join our Community Slack and post in the #azure channel, or reach out to us on Twitter/X @PulumiCorp.
+Have questions or suggestions?
+Open an issue on GitHub, join our Community Slack.